Toyota Venza years to avoid — most common problems

 Toyota Venza didn’t have many reliability issues over the years, but it seems like the early years were less reliable than the later ones.
 Some of the major problems with this model include issues that seem irrelevant like equipment problems and some more serious issues like the driveshaft problem.

-Toyota also received a lot of complaints regarding the airbag system and it all eventually ended through recalls in 2013 and 2021.
+Toyota also received a lot of model-specific complaints regarding the airbag system and it all eventually ended through recalls in 2013 and 2021.
 Besides all these problems, there’s also the malfunction of the electronic stability control system which can prove to be bad for driving safety.

-Car equipment problems
+1. Car equipment problems

 Toyota Venza owners have experienced some harsh problems with the equipment and some of these even triggered official recalls.
 Some of the equipment issues include faulty paired tires and rim sizes from the factory as well as problems with the seats.
+We’ve also seen a fair share of complaints on defective windshields and faulty doors.

 The seat issues in particular caused two recalls due to faulty seat heaters.
 However, the problem wasn’t caused by the heaters themselves, but rather by the fire risk that the copper wires presented.

-Driveshaft problems
+2. Driveshaft problems

 While the fire risk situation isn’t something that should be overlooked, the driveshaft issue is a more serious threat to driving safety.
 The driveshaft failure was mostly present for the 2011 model year Venza and it concerns a driveshaft that’s prone to cracking.
 If that happens, drivers would be at risk of crashing caused of the lack of power distribution to the wheels.